-- preparing annual monitoring plan of action and schedule, as described in RPA 131 of the National Marine Fisheries Service 2000 Biological Opinion - procuring data collection/transmission instruments - preparing and awarding equipment and service contracts - performing initial instrument installation and testing - setting up and removal of permanent monitoring installations, if requested - evaluate existing stations, as described in RPA 132 of the National Marine Fisheries Service 2000 Biological Opinion - collecting and transmitting TDG data to CWMS - reviewing data for early detection of instrument malfunction - making periodic calibration, service and maintenance calls once every 2 weeks - providing emergency service calls as needed and/or when so notified - performing special TDG measurements, if needed - keeping records of instrument calibration and/or adjustments - retrieving, servicing, and storing instruments at the end of the season - providing final data corrections to the Division office - preparing an annual activity report - document and report QA/QC performance
+- Assist the Division office in the preparation of the annual Plan of Action For Dissolved Gas Monitoring and schedule for gauge installation - procuring data collection/transmission instruments - preparing and awarding equipment and service contracts - performing initial instrument installation and testing - setting up and removal of permanent monitoring installations, if requested - evaluate existing stations to ensure that measured TDG levels are representative of true river conditions - collecting and transmitting TDG data to CROHMS - reviewing data for early detection of instrument malfunction - conducting periodic calibration, service and maintenance calls. - providing emergency service calls as needed and/or when so notified - performing special TDG measurements, if needed - keeping records of instrument calibration and/or adjustments - retrieving, servicing, and storing instruments at the end of the season - providing final data corrections to the Division office - preparing an annual activity report - document and report QA/QC performance

 All three Districts will also be responsible for (1) preparing an annual report on instrument performances, and (2) providing the necessary material including test and data analyses, charts, maps, etc. for incorporation in the Corps' Annual TDG Report, which will be finalized by the Division.
-Additional monitoring at selected locations may be required on an "as needed" and depending upon available funding.
+Additional monitoring at selected locations may be required on an "as needed" basis and depending upon available funding.
 Dissemination of data to outside users will remain a Division responsibility to avoid duplication and uncoordinated service.